 - Get them to carry their own stuff in a rucksack once they’re big enough; that way you don’t have to haul round their tat, and deal with the drink-with-the-lid-not-on-properly in your bag.
 Sell it to them as part of the authentic experience and a way of showing that they are cool.
 Backpacks with glow in the dark strips and a place to write your details are handy.

 - Buy your own glow sticks in advance – they’re usually a stupid price at festivals but are reasonable in home bargains/eBay.
 You can also use them round the guy-ropes to make your tent different to all the others, and to stop people tripping over them in the dark.

-- If you are going anywhere down the front, then for God’s sake get your child some ear protectors.
-Or all you will hear is thousands of parents tutting behind you collectively.
+- If you are going anywhere down the front, then for God’s sake get your child some ear protectors or all you will hear is thousands of parents tutting away behind you.

 - If you can, leave just before the end so you don’t get caught in the crush.
 Or stay for longer.